Railways in

 - Norrtåg

-from Umeå.
-Operated by Botniatåg AB, a joint venture of SJ
+- operated by Botniatåg AB, a joint venture of SJ and VR Sverige:

 passenger trains from Göteborg, Karlskrona, Vaxjö and Malmö via the

-Öresund fixed link to destinations in Denmark, operated by Veolia Transport (Veolia site in
+Öresund fixed link to København, Denmark, operated by Transdev (Veolia site in Swedish)

 - Östgötapendeln regional passenger trains in the

 Norrköping, Linköping and Motala areas.
-Operated by Arriva Sverige (Arriva site in
+Operated by VR Sverige (VR site in

 Swedish)